 While SDSC does not specialize in powerlifting, we do train the powerlifts as part of our strength and conditioning programs.
 A powerlifting program focuses on maximizing performance in a powerlifting meet- how much you can total (squat, dead, bench).
 SDSC prepares people to build strength in these movements, but also in overhead pressing, pull-ups, chin-ups, sled pushes, weighted carries and a variety of bodyweight movements.
 We specialize in athletes requiring a broad range of physical attributes, overall strength and a well-rounded physical capability to reach personal peaks of achievement in physical preparedness.
 That being said, we have prepped athletes for powerlifting events, and currently program for athletes that can produce very respectable numbers, such as a 500 lb raw bench press, and 750 lb raw deadlift.

 Does SDSC offer specialized combat training?

 SDSC training is ideal for armed forces and other tactical athletes.
 We focus on increasing the efficiency of the nervous system as well as increasing the size of the contractile components of the muscle – making you better, faster, stronger, and smarter in the way you move and move weight.

 Conditioning is all about work capacity.
 The goal is to amplify your body’s ability to handle an increased volume or intensity of work in the targeted metabolic pathway.
-This method of approach used by our personal trainers, along with unique, personalized training plans based on combat scenarios has made us the go-to for many of California’s finest cops, marines, navy, swat, special forces and operations, and other branches.
+This approach used by our personal trainers, along with unique, personalized training plans based on our proven methods has made us the go-to for many of California’s finest cops, marines, navy, swat, special forces and operations, and other branches.